Cottonopolis: Legacy

 The Royal Exchange was renovated in 1972 and turned into the home of one of the most prolific and highly regarded theatres outside London.
 The Royal Exchange was damaged in 1996 by an IRA bomb and rebuilt at a cost of £32 million.

-Cottonopolis in popular culture
+In popular culture

 Extracts from "Spinning the Web", used as the basis of a BBC Radio 4 drama.